-Employees have a statutory right to request to work flexibly and to have their flexible working application dealt with in a reasonable manner.
-In order to make a request under the statutory right, you must have worked for the Council for a continuous period of 26 weeks at the date of application.
-You must also not have made another request to work flexibly under the statutory right during the previous 12 months.
+All employees have a statutory right to request to work flexibly from their first day of employment and to have their flexible working application dealt with in a reasonable manner.
+In order to make a request under the statutory right, you must not have made more than one other request to work flexibly under the statutory right during the previous twelve months.
 A flexible working request will not be considered if you have handed in your resignation or are at any point within your notice period.